MarcosTulioSDLV/product-shop/README.md

 • The user email is unique in the system, therefore, only one registration with the same email is allowed.
 Additionally, the recipe description and serving are both optional fields.

-• A user can have multiple recipes, while each recipe belongs to only one user.
-A recipe can have multiple ingredients, while each ingredient belongs to only one recipe.

-• Allows the creation, updating, and removal of a user, recipe, or ingredient from the system.

-• Allows users to retrieve the list of recipes, with optional filtering by title or username.
-Note that filtering supports both exact matches (full string comparison) and partial matches (e.g., searching for substrings within the title or username).

-• The ingredient unit simply represents the unit of measurement, such as G (Gram), KG (Kilogram), ML (Milliliter), L (Liter), PC (Piece), TSP (Teaspoon), TBSP (Tablespoon), and PINCH (A dash).
-The ingredient type simply refers to the ingredient itself (e.g., egg, milk, salt, etc.).

 ## Authentication